iqnite/spamoji/README.md

 ## Usage

 To run a spamoji program, you will need to use the spamoji interpreter.

-It doesn't exist yet, but you can imagine it as a command-line tool that takes a spamoji file (with the .🍝 extension) as input and executes the code.
+You can provide a spamoji file (with the .🍝 extension) as input to run it.
 For example:

 ```bash
 spamoji my_program.🍝
 ```

+If no file is supplied, the interactive REPL will start, which allows to enter and evaluate expressions directly.

 ## Syntax